ROOM - Yasmeen Godder and Monica Gillette, Flora Fauna Project

 We're honored to be a part of the Global Dance for Parkinson's portal.
 The Yasmeen Godder Company was chosen to be the Israeli partner in this wonderful project and you are welcome to click-in and read about our weekly Contemporary Dance Classes for People Living with Parkinson's.
 Inside you will find documentation from two classes held in our studio: one with Anat Vaadia and the second with Sigal Bergman.
-The portal is an amazing tool to read and learn about varied approaches from some of the finest dance centers in the world that develop dance classes for people who lives with Parkinson. https://www.danceforparkinsons.online
+The portal is an amazing tool to read and learn about varied approaches from some of the finest dance centers in the world that develop dance classes for people who live with Parkinson. https://www.danceforparkinsons.online

 Our weekly Contemporary Dance Classes for people living with Parkinson’s Disease began in February 2015, as part of the “Störung/הפרעה” Project.
 Initiated by Theatre Freiburg, Germany, this unique interdisciplinary collaborative project brought together professional dancers and choreographers with scientists and physicians – along with people with Parkinson’s from Israel and Germany – to explore different aspects of human movement and movement disorder.
 For more information about the project please visit our blog: www.hafraah.wordpress.com Following this successful and fulfilling year, we have continued the weekly classes independently.
 In January 2017, we received a generous grant from The Ted Arison Family Foundation allowing us to add another weekly class and a concluding conference.
 We are excited that in 2018 we continue with the bi-weekly classes. more information about the classes

 Open Morning Class with Yasmeen Godder